The Best Credit Card Strategies for Commuters

 Cash In on Your Commute

-For commuters, getting cash back on things like gas, online and in-store purchases and restaurants on the route from work might alleviate some of the hassle of long travel times.
+For commuters, getting cash back on things like gas, retail purchases and restaurants on the route to and from work might alleviate some of the hassle of long travel times.
 Knowing that everyday purchases like an early morning coffee or evening meal during your commute made on your credit card could help you cash in on travel rewards could brighten your days a bit.

 Reinvest in Your Commute

-When you’ve accumulated enough points or cash back from commuting expenses you can “re-invest” in your commute by purchasing items that make it more comfortable.
+When you’ve accumulated enough points or cash back from commuting expenses, you can “re-invest” in your commute by purchasing items that make it more comfortable.
 A GPS system could help you find a route away from rush-hour traffic.
-Books on tape, CDs or MP3s can make your commute a little more entertaining.
+Audio books, podcasts and satellite radio can make your commute a little more entertaining.
 A heated cushion for your seat can alleviate the backaches and neck pains that come with long drives or make an icy drive cozier during the winter.
 Check out your credit issuer’s rewards options to see if you can redeem the rewards you’ve earned toward gift cards to a favorite coffee shop.
 Or, when purchasing these types of items, your credit card issuer may offer a deals portal to save more money.
 For example, Discover Deals includes discounts and deals at top retailers.

 Earn big‑time cash back that never expires with Discover it®.